huberp/graph_sourcecode_analysis/readme.md

 ## Use Case 1: Using JDepend output to create Nodes and Edges in Gephi

-This script uses the XML output as produceed by This is [JDepend](http://http://clarkware.com/software/JDepend.html/ "JDepend") inline link eclipose pluging.
+This script uses the XML output as produced by [JDepend](http://http://clarkware.com/software/JDepend.html/ "JDepend") eclipse pluging.

-### The Workflow steps to produce graphs is:
+### The Workflow steps to produce a Package graph in Gephi is:

 1. Prerequisites: You have chosen your favorite Java(tm) IDE and installed the JDepend plugin.
 I use eclipse as my favorite IDE
 2. Run JDepend on your project.